 The media size in the slaking mill is 5/16” and the media size for the grinding mill is 1/8” or 3/16”, depending on the final grind required.
 Graph 2 shows the particle size distribution achieved by the new process.

-In addition to SO2 capture in air pollution, the new process will be of great value in other industries, such as in Paper Coating for manufacturing of Precipitated Calcium Carbonate of superior quality.
+In addition to SO2 capture in air pollution, the new process will be of great value in other industries, such as in Paper Coating for manufacturing of Precipitated Calcium Carbonate of ior quality.
 In this process, limestone is converted to Calcium Oxide, (CaO), by calcination.
 Then the Calcium Oxide (CaO) is slaked (mixed with water) to produce a slurry of Calcium Hydroxide.
 This slurry is converted back to Calcium Carbonate by reacting Calcium Hydroxide with CO2.
 In this process, Calcium Hydroxide particle size and distribution range determine the quality of the final product, Precipitated Calcium Carbonate.

 An alternate to the above process is to provide a tank with temperature control as shown in Sketch 3 ahead of the slaking mill and pump the mixture of lime and water to the bottom of the slaking mill for a one pass-through.
 This alternate will produce even finer particles since 100% of the mixed slurry goes through the entire bed of media in the first pass through.